I Told You So

 slowly straightened up, staring at a handsome young man about the same height

 as Derian.
-He shared the same build also,
+He shared the same build also, but these were their only common

+features.
 This man’s wavy hair was red and his eyes a striking sea-blue.
-It seemed an odd combination to Eena.
-Edgar didn’t appear ghostly in the
+It

-as gorgeous as his sister’s bodies were beautiful.
-When he spoke, his voice resembled Pallador’s
+bore a perfect, ageless body as gorgeous as his sister’s bodies were beautiful.

-compelling and unhurried tone.
+When he spoke, his voice resembled Pallador’s compelling and unhurried tone.
 He

 addressed Anesidora while his unblinking gaze rested on the young queen.